Vietnam.vn - Nền tảng quảng bá Việt Nam

 1. Cover your mouth and nose when coughing or sneezing.
 Do not spit in public places.

-2. Wash your hands frequently with soap and clean water or hand sanitizer.
+2. Wash your hands frequently with soap and water or hand sanitizer.

 3. People with symptoms of acute rash of unknown cause accompanied by one or more suspicious symptoms should proactively contact a medical facility for timely monitoring and consultation; at the same time, they should proactively self-isolate and avoid sexual intercourse.

 4. Avoid close contact with people with monkeypox, avoid direct contact with wounds, body fluids, droplets and objects and utensils contaminated with the pathogen.
-In case there is someone in your residence/workplace who is infected or suspected of being infected, you need to notify the health authority for timely advice and treatment, do not self-treat.
+In case there is someone at home/workplace who is infected or suspected of being infected, it is necessary to notify the health authority for timely advice and treatment, do not self-treat.

 5. People traveling to countries where monkeypox is endemic (Central and West Africa) should avoid contact with mammals (dead or alive) such as rodents, marsupials, and primates that may contain monkeypox virus.
 When returning to Vietnam, they should proactively report to local health authorities for advice.